post operative inflammation in horses with causes, symptoms, recovery and supplementation

 Understanding and Managing Post-Operative Inflammation in Horses

 Post-operative care is crucial to the recovery and well-being of horses after surgery.
-One of the most common complications following equine surgery is inflammation.
+One of the most common complications following equine surgery is inflammation in horses.
 This natural physiological response to injury or surgery can significantly affect a horse's recovery process.
-Proper management of post-operative inflammation is vital for ensuring a successful recovery and minimizing discomfort for the horse.
+Understanding how to reduce inflammation in horses is an important part of responsible care.
+Proper management of post-operative inflammation is vital for supporting horse post-surgery wellness and minimizing discomfort during healing.

 What is Post-Operative Inflammation in Horses?

 Post-operative inflammation refers to the body's immune response to tissue damage caused by surgical procedures.
 This response includes increased blood flow to the affected area, resulting in swelling, heat, redness, and pain.
-While inflammation is a necessary part of the healing process, excessive or prolonged inflammation can hinder recovery and lead to complications such as infection, delayed healing, and chronic pain.
+While inflammation is a necessary part of the healing process, excessive or prolonged inflammation in horses can hinder recovery and contribute to secondary concerns.
+This is why many owners and veterinarians focus on strategies related to horse surgical inflammation support.

 Residual swelling from a chip removal surgery that was persistent for 8 months after surgery.
 20 days on OptiWize and the inflammation had disappeared.